Tran-Antoine/MarioKart/README.md

 Both give you points at the end of the race, and in addition the mushrooms increases your speed during 5 seconds of 66%

+**Checkpoints**

+Each map contains checkpoints, as soon as you cross the border of the road the robot will be moved to the last checkpoint

+## Score calculation

+Your initial score is 100.
+Each 4 seconds you loose one point, and each bonus gives you one point back.